2enology/utxo-rune-etching-mint-airdrop/README.md

 #### Detailed Workflow

 1. **Create Wallet Instance**:
-   - Instantiate a new wallet, which will autogenerate a new address and keypair.
+   - Instantiate a new wallet, which will autogenerate a new address and key pair.

 2. **Fetch UTXOs**:
    - Retrieve all available UTXOs for the wallet address that have a balance greater than a specified amount (10,000 satoshis in this script).